frederic-perez/Cardiac-electrophysiology/glossary.md

 __pulmonary vein isolation__ _n_ Another name for pulmonary vein ablation, a surgical procedure to treat atrial fibrillation.
 __pulmonic regurgitation__ _n_ Backflow of blood from the pulmonary artery into the right ventricle, owing to insufficiency of the pulmonic valve.
 __Purkinje fibers__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Purkinje_fibers)
+__PV stenosis__ _n_ _“Back in the early days of catheter ablation, pulmonary vein (PV) stenosis was an all too frequent complication, because ablations were often done inside the PVs.
+Today’s ablations are performed at the PV openings or in the antrum area where there is much less chance of swelling or stenosis blocking a PV.
+From 1998 to 2005 there was a huge difference in the severity of PV stenosis due to EPs learning to ablate outside the PVs.”_
 __QRS complex__ _n_ (ventricular depolarization) An electrocardiographic complex consisting of the Q, R, and S waves, representing propagation of a wave of depolarization over the ventricles.
 __R-R interval__ The time elapsing between two consecutive R waves in the electrocardiogram.
+__Rassi score__
 __refractory__ _adj_ Resistant to treatment.
 __retrograde approach__ _n_ Two ways to reach the LV: in the _transseptal approach_, the doctor inserts the catheter into the LV through veins, starting in the upper leg; in the _retrograde approach_, the doctor inserts the catheter through a small artery in the upper leg.
 The catheter travels through the aorta to reach the LV.
 __retrograde conduction__ _n_ (VA conduction, ventriculoatrial conduction) The conduction backward phenomena in the heart, where the conduction comes from the ventricles or from the AV node into and through the atria.